Mortgage Rates in Florida

 First-time homebuyer programs in Florida

-The Florida Finance Housing Corporation (Florida Housing) offers loans to help people pay for down payments and closing costs.
+The Florida Finance Housing Corp. offers loans to help people pay for down payments and closing costs.
 You can receive this assistance only if you get a mortgage through Florida Housing.

 The organization also oversees the Salute Our Soldiers Military Loan Program, which provides 30-year fixed-rate mortgages to veterans and active duty military personnel.
 The program also offers up to $10,000 in down payment assistance and closing cost assistance.
 In addition, the organization offers mortgage credit certificates (MCC), which provide tax credits worth up to 50 percent of the loan amount.